kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 | taco-123 | default | python | 2 |  | Pending |

-### Describe Job
+### Describe Workloads

-Describe is intended to show more detailed information about one or more jobs.
+Describe is intended to show more detailed information about one or more workloads.
 Akin to kubectl describe, we would stack them on top of the other.
 Unlike kubectl, I think we should have the -o json/yaml options here (it never made sense to me that kubectl uses describe for more rich metadata, but those output variables are available with "get" !

 ```bash
 kuctl describe taco-123